CGrassin/3d_lidar/README.md

 | /        | PLA filament                             | About $3   |
 | 1        | 40&times;40 piece of mirror              | /          |
 | 1        | Breadboard                               | $1         |

+Some extra notes from authors of the VL53L0x_compatible branch:
+-driver replaced with TMC2209 due to its better sustaiability and codable current control of the driver in compare with DRV8825.
+-VL53L0x is range sensor with lower range.
+-VL53L0x needs no ftdi.
+Data goes through I2C.